-During Days 4-5, and on Week 3, Day 1, children continue to write independently and to receive feedback on their work using Thinking and Feedback (see Day 3 for a detailed lesson).
+During Day 1, children continue to write independently and to receive feedback on their work using Thinking and Feedback (see Week 2, Day 3 for a detailed lesson).
 In addition, children's writing is assessed using the Report Observation Tool, and individual/small group/whole group lessons are added in response to children's needs.